Personal Care and Relationships

 If a young person is known to be sexually active, the child's social worker, young person and carer should discuss what can be done to minimise risk of pregnancy or infection, including facilitating contact with relevant agencies providing contraceptive advice; such as the Brook Advisory Service.If a child is suspected or known to be pregnant the carers should notify their supervising social worker and the child's social worker to decide on the actions that should be taken.

-The following should be read in conjunction with relevant West Yorkshire Consortium, Safeguarding Children and Young People from Child Sexual Exploitation: Policy, Procedures and Guidance.
+The following should be read in conjunction with relevant West Yorkshire Consortium Procedures, Child Exploitation: Policy, Procedures and Guidance.

 Child Sexual Exploitation is a form of child sexual abuse.
 It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
 Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.
 Boys as well as girls can be sexually exploited.